serverdensity/sd-agent-core-plugins/tomcat/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/tomcat/metadata.csv) for a list of metrics provided by this check.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this check.

-# Further Reading

-See our [blog post](https://www.datadoghq.com/blog/monitor-tomcat-metrics/) about monitoring Tomcat with Datadog.